The Vineyards

 - Using drip irrigation and buried soil-moisture monitors to ensure we do not waste water by irrigating below the roots of the vines.

-- Leaving some ground cover un-mowed to preserve the habitat for beneficial insects.
+- Leaving some ground cover un-mowed to preserve the habitat for beneficial insects encouraging a balanced ecosystem.

 - Planting wild roses and leaving blackberries where they exist to provide winter habitat for a parasitic wasp that attacks leafhoppers.